Milan mayor sees EU picking new home for drugs agency by June

 The European Medicines Agency (EMA), which employs 890 staff, acts as a one-stop-shop for drug approvals across the EU, but its future location is unclear after Britain's decision to leave the bloc.

-He said it would then be a couple of years before the agency actually moved.
+He said it would then take a couple of years before the agency actually moved.

 The EMA is the largest EU body in Britain and is a prize for rival cities seeking to attract high-skilled jobs.

-Sala was flanked at the briefing by Economy Minister Pier Carlo Padoan who, along with Italy’s prime minister and president, are lobbying to persuade the EMA and also the European Banking Authority to relocate to Milan from London.
+Sala was flanked at the briefing by Economy Minister Pier Carlo Padoan who, along with Italy's prime minister and president, has joined Milan's lobbying effort to persuade both the EMA and also the European Banking Authority to relocate there from London.

-Italy has also formed a task force to attract EU institutions and banks looking to leave London as a result of Brexit, and recently enacted personal tax incentives for professional managers and wealthy non-residents coming to Italy.

-These include a halving of personal income tax or, for the super rich, a flat annual income tax of 100,000 euros.

 Asked if Milan had already received positive signals over the EMA, Sala said: "We know that many cities in Europe are competing.
 It's difficult to say now ...
 It's clear to everybody that it's a political issue."